 Report of Injury/Exposure to Infection

 Students need to immediately report any clinical or classroom injuries or exposure to infections to their OTA instructor of the supervising personnel.
-Clinical or classroom injuries or exposure to infection/blood borne pathogens are covered under the Program’s Workman’s Compensation policy and Student Accident plans so the necessary forms and referrals must be made.
 SEE WORKMAN’S COMPENSATION – for clinical issues.
 SEE ILLNESS/INJURY ACCIDENT REPORT FORM – for on campus issues

 If an injury is life threatening or urgent, seek medical treatment first.

-ALL STUDENTS ARE REQUIRED TO FILL OUT A LEAVE OF ABSENCE FORM IF THEY ARE UNDER MEDICAL CARE FROM A PHYSICIAN AND PROVIDE PERMISSION TO RETURN FROM THE PHYSICIAN PRIOR TO RETURNING TO THE OTA PROGRAM. **CLINICAL FIELDWORK SITES MAKE THE FINAL DECISION REGARDING ALL FIELDWORK PLACEMENTS AND RE-ENTRY AFTER INJURY, ILLNESS AND MATTERS RELATED TO PREGNANCY IF DISCLOSED**
+ALL STUDENTS ARE REQUIRED PROVIDE PERMISSION TO RETURN FROM THE PHYSICIAN PRIOR TO RETURNING TO THE OTA PROGRAM if they are under a physician’s care. . **CLINICAL FIELDWORK SITES MAKE THE FINAL DECISION REGARDING ALL FIELDWORK PLACEMENTS AND RE-ENTRY AFTER INJURY, ILLNESS AND MATTERS RELATED TO PREGNANCY IF DISCLOSED**

 Safety – A red safety manual is located in each of the OTA classrooms and in the OTA Apartment.